-This page walks you through the steps to create a new project and automatically generate a basic model from your database.
+This page provides the steps to create a new project and automatically generate a basic model from your database.

-There are other options for creating your project files: You can create a blank project and manually create its model, or you can clone an existing public Git repository.
-See the Managing Projects documentation page for more information on those options.
+There are other options for creating your project files: you can create a blank project and manually create its model, or to clone an existing public Git repository, see the Creating a new LookML project documentation page.

-- In the LookML Projects page, click the New LookML Project button.
+- From the LookML Projects page, click New LookML Project:

 - For Starting Point, choose Generate Model from Database Schema.